HazyResearch/EmptyHeaded/README.md

 # Running Queries

-We demonstrate using EmptyHeaded in a sample iPython notebook.
+We demonstrate using EmptyHeaded in a example iPython notebooks.
 Please execute `iPython notebook` in the EMPTYHEADED_HOME directory and view one of our sample iPython notebooks in the `examples` directory.